Prologis Announces Tax Treatme - GuruFocus.com

 SAN FRANCISCO, Jan.
 26, 2023

 SAN FRANCISCO, Jan.
-26, 2023 /PRNewswire/ -- Prologis, Inc. (NYSE: PLD), the global leader in logistics real estate, today announced the tax treatment of Duke Realty Corporation (NYSE: DRE) 2022 distributions.
-The exhibit reflects the per share tax treatment of Duke Realty Corporation's common stock distribution, as prescribed by the Internal Revenue Code.
+26, 2023 /PRNewswire/ -- Prologis, Inc. (NYSE: PLD), the global leader in logistics real estate, today announced the tax treatment of its 2022 distributions.
+Exhibits A and B reflect the tax treatment of distributions [per share of] Prologis, Inc. common and preferred stock, respectively, as prescribed by the Internal Revenue Code.

-In October 2022, Prologis announced that it had completed its acquisition of Duke Realty Corporation for $23 billion, including assumption of debt.
-In connection with the transaction, each share of Duke Realty Corporation common stock was converted into the right to receive 0.475 of a share of Prologis common stock.
-All distributions from and after the merger are paid in respect of the common stock of Prologis into which the Duke Realty Corporation shares were converted.

-Persons who held shares of common stock of Duke Realty Corporation in their name at any time during 2022 will receive an IRS Form 1099-DIV via EQ - Equiniti, Duke Realty Corporation's transfer agent.
+Persons who held shares of common stock of Prologis, Inc. in their name at any time during 2022 will receive an IRS Form 1099-DIV via Computershare, Prologis' transfer agent.
 Persons who held shares in "street name" during 2022 should note that the Form 1099-DIV will be provided by a bank, brokerage firm or nominee.
 Additional information herein may be needed to properly complete a federal tax return.

 This information has been prepared using the best available information to date.
-Duke Realty Corporation's federal income tax return for the 2022 tax year, has not yet been filed.
+Prologis, Inc.'s federal income tax return for the year ended December 31, 2022, has not yet been filed.
 Please note that federal tax laws affect taxpayers differently, and we cannot advise on how distributions should be reported.
 Please also note that state and local taxation of REIT distributions may differ from federal rules.
 Prologis, Inc. recommends consultation with a tax advisor regarding the federal, state, and local income tax consequences of these distributions.

 Tax Treatment of 2022 Common Dividends